by Neil Bauman, Ph.D.

 Otosclerosis (OH-toe-sklare-OH-sis) is a condition where spongy bone grows in the middle ear and often “fixes” the stapes (stirrup), the third bone in the middle ear, to the oval window so it can’t vibrate freely.
 The result is a conductive hearing loss.
 To correct this condition, an ear specialist performs a surgical procedure called a stapedectomy (stay-pee-DEK-toe-me).
 He typically removes the fixated stapes and replaces it with a plastic or metal prosthesis.

 Now comes the insidious part.
-IF the prosthesis contains any magnetic metal (iron, nickel, cobalt), then you mustn’t have an MRI or you can totally destroy your life in a heartbeat and never know about it until too late.
+If the prosthesis contains any magnetic metal (iron, steel, stainless steel, nickel, cobalt), then you mustn’t have an MRI or you can totally destroy your life in a heartbeat and never know about it until too late.
 This actually happened to “Stephanie” (not her real name).
 Here is her story.
 She writes:

 I came upon your article “Protect Your Balance System—Or Else…” and was so happy to find something that describes me so well.